markjinkim/swappaws/README.md

 cd welcome-to-sd
 ```

-Use npm to install package dependencies
+Use the bundler to install gem dependencies
 ```
-npm install
+bundle install
 ```

 Start the local server

 ```
-nodemon server
+rails server
 ```

-That's it, now the app should be running on <http://localhost:8000>.
+That's it, now the app should be running on <http://localhost:3000>.

 ## Author